-Some results from this study are shown in $Table \ 6$.
-The control vector X{b} consists of a dozen economic, social and cultural variables found to correlate closely with corruption in earlier studies (see Persson, Tabellini and Trebbi, 2000).
+The intersection of our corruption, electoral and socio-economic data limits the study to at most 82 countries.
+Some results are shown in Table 6.
+The control vector \mathbf{x}{b} consists of a dozen economic, social and cultural variables found to correlate closely with corruption in earlier studies (see Persson, Tabellini and Trebbi, 2000).
 As the first (empty) column shows, these variables explain close to 90% of the cross-country variance in corruption.
-Nevertheless, the earlier dichotomous dummies, PRES and MAJ, improve the fit (in terms of adjusted R^2).
-Both have the negative sign expected from theory, but only MAJ is statistically significant.
+Nevertheless, the earlier dichotomous dummies, PRES and MAJ, improve the fit (in terms of adjusted R^{2}).
+Both have the negative sign expected from theory, but only MAJ is statistically significant.9

 But this crude measure turns out to mask two effects running in opposite directions.
 Larger districts - higher DISMAG - lowers corruption, whereas greater use of list voting - higher PLIST - raises it.
 Both results are consistent with the theory in Section 2: lower barriers to entry (larger districts) decrease corruption, while blunter career concerns (more party list voting) increase it.
+As columns 3 to 5 demonstrate, these effects are robust to including other institutional variables, namely the legal and colonial origin of countries, earlier empirical studies have found to correlate with corruption (see e.g., Treisman, 2000).

 These effects are not only statistically significant, but also quantitatively important.
-Consider Chile, a country considerably less corrupt than its South American neighbors; its residual from the regression in the first column in Table 6 is about - 2.5, whereas the average South American country has a residual close to 0.
-Our results suggest that as much as a half of this difference might be due to Chile's electoral system, the only one in the region where voters cast their ballots for individual candidates under plurality rule (in two-seat districts).
+Consider Chile, a country considerably less corrupt than its South American neighbors; its residual from the regression in the first column in Table 6 is about - 2.5, whereas the average South-American country has a residual close to 0.
+Our results suggest that between a quarter and a half of this difference might